bwilsoncc/basemap/README.md

 In summary, we have these components now:

+For the basemap,
 1. Vector Labels - the labels only, and a county boundary line, for web maps.
-2. Taxlot Address Labels -
-3. Taxlot Labels -
-4. Roads map containing two feature layers
+2. Roads map containing two feature layers
-5. Vector Tiles - everything, useful offline for example in Field Maps.
+3. Vector Tiles - everything, useful offline for example in Field Maps.
-6. Unlabelled Tiles - feature layers without any labels, for web maps
+4. Unlabelled Tiles - feature layers without any labels, for web maps
-7. "Empty basemap" (that's its name.)
+5. "Empty basemap" (that's its name.)

+For taxmaps,
+1. Taxlots
+2. Annotation and labels
+2a.
+Taxlot Address Labels -
+2b.
+Taxlot Labels -
+3. Tax Code polys

 | labels | features | labels and features | vector + raster |
 |--------|----------|---------------------|-----------------|